 Greywater is not necessarily waste.
 I use biodegradable products for my soaps, shampoo, conditioner, lotions, etc. My greywater consists of these soaps, my body oils, and food products diluted with fresh water.
 If I had my own land, I would create a drainage system to use my greywater for irrigating my garden, similar to Art’s tiny house system.
 It’s a great way to recycle!

 As with fresh water tanks, greywater tanks come in all shapes and sizes.
 Mine is only 15 gallons, so I have to dump it once a day.
 I’m actually glad it’s small because I can empty it myself (it weighs almost 100 pounds when full).

 How to dispose of greywater when Off-grid

 Where I dump my greywater really depends on my location.
 If I’m on at a national park, I dump it at the allocated dump stations.
 Dump stations are also sometimes available at rest stops.
 If I’m in a residential neighborhood, I dump my greywater in the nearest sewer drain or I ask my host if I can use it to water their grass.
 If it’s raining outside, that’s a good time to dump!
 Any smelly food product is easily washed away by the rain.
 Consider it this way, most people wash their cars in their driveway.
 The soaps they are using have chemicals that are substantially more harmful than my greywater.

-*As a note, dumping grey water is not legal everywhere.
-Research your location and use your best judgement.
+*As a note, dumping greywater is not legal everywhere.
+Research your location and use your best judgment.